Easy guide to buying Disney and Universal Studios tickets UK

 Best choice: DISCOVERY COVE PACKAGE

 This includes a full-day all-inclusive experience at Discovery Cove with a dolphin swim or shallow water interaction, plus 14-day consecutive entry to both SeaWorld and Aquatica.
-(A 14-day pass to SeaWorld, Aquatica and, sister park, Busch Gardens without Discovery Cove is £109, 3-PARK SEAWORLD PASS)
+(A 14-day pass to SeaWorld, Aquatica and, sister park, Busch Gardens without Discovery Cove is £115, three for the price of two: SeaWorld parks)

 Benefits: Since a visit to Discovery Cove includes all food and drink – including alcoholic beverages – and a dolphin swim, this package is excellent value for money.